Yajurveda

 The Yajurveda is broadly grouped into two – the "black" or "dark" (Krishna) Yajurveda and the "white" or "bright" (Shukla) Yajurveda.
 The term "black" implies "the un-arranged, unclear, motley collection" of verses in Yajurveda, in contrast to the "white" which implies the "well arranged, clear" Yajurveda.
-The black Yajurveda has survived in four recensions, while two recensions of white Yajurveda have survived into the modern times.
+The black Yajurveda has survived in four recensions, while two recensions of white Yajurveda have survived into modern times.

 The earliest and most ancient layer of Yajurveda samhita includes about 1,875 verses, that are distinct yet borrow and build upon the foundation of verses in Rigveda.
 The middle layer includes the Satapatha Brahmana, one of the largest Brahmana texts in the Vedic collection.
 The youngest layer of Yajurveda text includes the largest collection of primary Upanishads, influential to various schools of Hindu philosophy.
 These include the Brihadaranyaka Upanishad, the Isha Upanishad, the Taittiriya Upanishad, the Katha Upanishad, the Shvetashvatara Upanishad and the Maitri Upanishad.

 Two of the oldest surviving manuscript copies of the Shukla Yajurveda sections have been discovered in Nepal and Western Tibet, and these are dated to the 12th-century CE.

 Etymology

-Yajurveda is a compound Sanskrit word, composed of ya jus (यजुस्) and Veda (वेद).
+Yajurveda is a compound Sanskrit word, composed of yajus (यजुस्) and Veda (वेद).
 Monier-Williams translates yajus as "religious reverence, veneration, worship, sacrifice, a sacrificial prayer, formula, particularly mantras uttered in a peculiar manner at a sacrifice".
 Veda means "knowledge".
 Johnson states yajus means "(mostly) prose formulae or mantras, contained in the Yajur Veda, which are muttered".

 Michael Witzel interprets Yajurveda to mean a "knowledge text of prose mantras" used in Vedic rituals.
 Ralph Griffith interprets the name to mean "knowledge of sacrifice or sacrificial texts and formulas".
 Carl Olson states that Yajurveda is a text of "mantras (sacred formulas) that are repeated and used in rituals".

 Dating and historical context

-The core text of the Yajurveda falls within the classical Mantra period of Vedic Sanskrit at the end of the 2nd millennium BCE - younger than the Rigveda, and roughly contemporary with the Atharvaveda, the Rigvedic Khilani, and the Sāmaveda.
+The core text of the Yajurveda falls within the classical Mantra period of Vedic Sanskrit at the end of the 2nd millennium BCE – younger than the Rigveda, and roughly contemporary with the Atharvaveda, the Rigvedic Khilani, and the Sāmaveda.
 The scholarly consensus dates the bulk of the Yajurveda and Atharvaveda hymns to the early Indian Iron Age, after c.
 1200 and before 800 BCE.

-Georg Feuerstein suggest that the dates given to most of these texts is far too late.

 Text

 Recensions

-The Yajurveda text includes Shukla Yajurveda of which about 16 recensions are known, while the Krishna Yajurveda may have had as many as 86 recensions.
+The Yajurveda text includes Shukla Yajurveda of which about 16 recensions (known as Shaakhaas) are known, while the Krishna Yajurveda may have had as many as 86 recensions.
 Only two recensions of the Shukla Yajurveda have survived, Madhyandina and Kanva, and others are known by name only because they are mentioned in other texts.
 These two recensions are nearly the same, except for a few differences.
 In contrast to Shukla Yajurveda, the four surviving recensions of Krishna Yajurveda are very different versions.